The Dominican Republic | Flood Mitigation Project (Nov. 2014- Aug. 2015)

 El Salvador | Latrine Project (Nov.
 2009- Nov.
 2013)

-The Las Pilitas neighborhood, located south on the fringes of San Pedro Puxtla, finds itself affected by heavy rains during the rainy season.
+The Las Pilitas neighborhood, located south on the fringes of San Pedro Puxtla in El Salvador, is affected by heavy rains during the rainy season.
 The community is located in a ravine and is often flooded.
 Currently, no safe form of human waste containment or removal exists in the village.
 This lack of basic sanitation causes the only available supply of water to be contaminated.
 Amplified by the flooding down the ravine, the residents of Las Pilitas are at risk for many diseases.

-The Central Ohio Professionals chapter of EWB was responsible for the larger project umbrella in this community.
-They constructed a road that will access the community and connect it to the neighboring town.
-However, before the road can be completed a water line had to be laid.
-Before the local water authority will consider building this water line, proper sanitation must be in place.
+The Central Ohio Professionals chapter of EWB was responsible for the larger project umbrella in this community which involved constructing a road that would access the community and connect it to the neighboring town.
+EWB-OSU aided in the preliminary sanitation phase of the project in conjunction with EWB-COH.
+It was necessary to install proper sanitation before the construction of the road so a water line could be put in below it.
 For more information about this project, visit the Central Ohio Professionals.
-EWB-OSU is completing this sanitation phase of the project in conjunction with EWB-COH.